Ant colony: Colony structure

 Ant colonies have a complex social structure.
-Ants’ jobs are determined and can be changed by age.
+Ants' jobs are determined and can be changed by age.
 As ants grow older their jobs move them farther from the queen, or center of the colony.
 Younger ants work within the nest protecting the queen and young.
 Sometimes, a queen is not present and is replaced by egg-laying workers.
 These worker ants can only lay haploid eggs producing sterile offspring.
-Despite the title of queen, she doesn't delegate the tasks to the worker ants; however, the ants choose their tasks based on personal preference.
+Despite the title of queen, she does not delegate the tasks to the worker ants; however, the ants choose their tasks based on individual preference.

 Ants as a colony also work as a collective "super mind".
 Ants can compare areas and solve complex problems by using information gained by each member of the colony to find the best nesting site or to find food.
 Some social-parasitic species of ants, known as the slave-making ant, raid and steal larvae from neighboring colonies.